 This is where 100 percent of guys trying to act alpha go wrong.
-They try to switch off their feelings and act in a way they think they have to behave – instead of dealing with their emotions so that their natural, alpha male traits take care of themselves organically.
+They try to switch off their feelings and not care and act in a way they think they have to behave - instead of dealing with their emotions so that their natural, alpha male traits take care of themselves organically.

 Why being Alpha is important

 Most guys want to be an alpha male for one simple reason: They want to get more attention from women.

 They’ve decided (despite all the evidence to the contrary) that being an alpha male is the only way to get a woman to have sex with them.
 It’s this exact decision that not only means they’ll fail to have sex with women, but it’s also the one that means they’ll never be the "bad boy" alpha male.

 Being an alpha male is about confronting what needs to be confronted in order to get what you want.
 It’s not about finding ways around it.
 The only way out is through.

 This is important because it forces you to confront sides of yourself that you have refused to acknowledge and take responsibility for.
 Your emotional weaknesses, flaws, vulnerabilities, and failings.

 It forces you to confront those weaknesses that are unique to you, and build a relationship with them so that you can manage them and they are no longer your master.
 Because it is through this confrontation that you become a better a man.
 The alpha male that is entirely unique to you.

 That’s not something that’s important for matters of success or sex, that’s something that’s important because it’s about your basic ability to express who you are.
 But it doesn’t stop there.